vprusso/separable-from-spectrum/README.md

-# Separability from Spectrum and the Partial Transpose
+# Is Separability from Spectrum Determined by the Partial Transpose?

 A small collection of MATLAB scripts that supplement the content in the following paper:

-[AJR14] A. Cosentino, PPT-indistinguishable states via semidefinite programming. [arXiv:???][1]
+[AJR14] S. Arunachalam, N. Johnston, V. Russo Is Separability from Spectrum Determined by the Partial Transpose? [arXiv:???][1]

 See Lemma 2 and Lemma 5 in [AJR14] for more information in regards to the MATLAB scripts.